• Skip to content

 Don’t Forget – This is God’s Money

-At the end of the day, a church has responsibility for managing God’s money.
+At the end of the day, a church is responsible for managing God’s money.

 People tithe on their income because they embrace that Biblical principle and God relies on church leadership to ensure that those tithes are used to further His kingdom.